Green Needham Solar Team

 - Encourage the Town to decide on a site for a free solar array to be installed by Astrum Solar (now Direct Energy) as part of the Solarize Needham agreement.

-- Engage in advocacy for legislation and policy that promote solar.
+- Engage in advocacy for legislation and policies that promote solar.

 - Keep track of opportunities for Community Solar.
 Sometimes called a “solar garden” or “solar farm,” a community solar facility is a large, centralized solar power array.
 Electric utility customers in the same electricity “load zone” as the array are eligible to participate, whether they live in a house, condo, or apartment.
 Right now, there are no Community Solar projects available to Needham residents and businesses, but we are looking for options that may arise.